iina/iina/README.md

 	# port install mpv +uchardet -bundle -rubberband configure.args="--enable-libmpv-shared --enable-lua --enable-libarchive --enable-libbluray --disable-swift --disable-rubberband"
 	```

-2. Copy the correponding mpv and FFmpeg header files into `deps/include/`, replacing the current ones.
+2. Copy the corresponding mpv and FFmpeg header files into `deps/include/`, replacing the current ones.
 You can find them on GitHub [(e.g. mpv)](https://github.com/mpv-player/mpv/tree/master/libmpv), but it's recommended to copy them from the Homebrew or MacPorts installation.
 Always make sure the header files have the same version of the dylibs.

 3. Run `other/parse_doc.rb`.
 This script will fetch the latest mpv documentation and generate `MPVOption.swift`, `MPVCommand.swift` and `MPVProperty.swift`.
 Copy them from `other/` to `iina/`, replacing the current files.
 This is only needed when updating libmpv.
 Note that if the API changes, the player source code may also need to be changed.